Suzuki denies reports it has resumed talks with Volkswagen

-TOKYO Suzuki Motor Corp (7269.T) Executive Vice President Toshihiro Suzuki denied recent media reports that it and Volkswagen (VOWG_p.DE) have resumed talks on how to resolve a dispute about a partnership deal.
+TOKYO Aug 1 Suzuki Motor Corp Executive Vice President Toshihiro Suzuki denied recent media reports that it and Volkswagen have resumed talks on how to resolve a dispute about a partnership deal.

 "There have been various reports, but there absolutely are no such facts, so there is nothing I can talk about on this topic," he told a news conference on Thursday after Suzuki reported quarterly earnings.